jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 Please, developers, do not use datetime.
 I understand datetimeoffset is sometimes harder to use and read, but it avoids bugs which are very difficult to solve later.

-## Opinion 2: Do not use 'standard' to describe the Time Zone!
+## My Pet Peeve 2: Do not use 'standard' to describe the Time Zone!

+It's

 ## Helpful Links